Bigghis/AIFramework/README.md

 ```
 ### Callbacks

-There are several implemented callbacks (and hooks), grouped into different categories:
+There are several callbacks (and hooks), implemented and grouped into different categories:

-* **initialization** to transform data batches after training loop
+* **initialization** to transform data batches before training
 * **metrics** to measure accuracy, loss functions values during the training
 * **plot** to draw plots of various statistics
+* **device** used to select device (CPU, GPU, ..) where the training is performed
 * **scheduler** to define, configure and execute schedulers
 * **utilities** various features, ex.: memory clean callbacks